zombodb/zombodb/THINGS-TO-KNOW.md

 For example, the query `SELECT * FROM table WHERE table ==> 'foo'` is rewritten as if you had actually specified `SELECT * FROM table WHERE table.ctid ==> 'foo'`.

-Addiitonally, when you create a ZomboDB index, you do so with a `CREATE INDEX` statement that is a single-column index (typically just a row reference to the table).
-ZomboDB rewrites this such that the index transparently becomes a multi-column index where the first column is the table's `ctid` system column.

-For example, `CREATE INDEX idxfoo ON foo USING zombodb ((foo.*))` is rewritten as `CREATE INDEX idxfoo ON foo USING zombodb (ctid, (foo.*))`.

-These things are transparent to you, but are necessary in order for ZomboDB to support all of Postgres' various query plan types, including plans that include sequential scans and hash joins.
+This is transparent to you, but is necessary in order for ZomboDB to support all of Postgres' various query plan types, including plans that include sequential scans and hash joins.

 ### ZomboDB Attaches "hidden" Triggers to Tables